Vocal and Choral

 3rd Prize, ASCAP/Lotte Lehmann Foundation Song Cycle Competition, 2005

-Premiered in July 2002 by Eudora Brown, Leena Chopra, and Melissa Schiel, mezzo-sopranos, and Sandra Lee, piano, Seiji Ozawa Hall, Tanglewood, MA
+Premiered July 14, 2002 by Eudora Brown, Leena Chopra, and Melissa Schiel, mezzo-sopranos, and Sandra Lee, piano, Seiji Ozawa Hall, Tanglewood, MA

 The White House